tstenner1/Scatter-Plots-and-Heat-Maps-using-API/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.
+After each pair of plots I explain what the linear regression is modeling such as any relationships you notice and any other analysis I deemed necessary.

 ### Part II - VacationPy

-* Create a heat map that displays the humidity for every city from the part I of the homework.
+* I created a heat map that displays the humidity for every city from the part I.

-* Narrow down the DataFrame to find your ideal weather condition.
-For example:
+* Then I narrow down the DataFrame to find your ideal weather condition:

   * A max temperature lower than 80 degrees but higher than 70.